 We have been in China, India, Indonesia and Africa, with a few forays into the Gulf of Mexico and the ancient lands of the Maya.
 Wherever spirit was blowing, we made pilgrimages and followed the most diverse practices.
 Another collection – of excitement this time.

 We have been running in Casamance, Senegal, under the bullets of the insurgents; roaming in post-MaoZeDong Macau, exotic hell game and sordid purgatory for dirty money; meeting the Tonton Macoutes in Haiti, on the trail of zombies and voodoo loas; gasping in a Balinese village for funeral ceremonial where all participants were high in meditation, but not a hint of sadness in the bright eyes of children.
-We have been travelling through Indian Kashmir for the Amarnath pilgrimage, the sacred cave high in the Himalayas, the perched cavern where Lord Shiva created the world.
+We have been travelling through Indian Kashmir for the Amarnath pilgrimage, the holy cave high in the Himalayas, the perched cavern where Lord Shiva created the world.
 The Spirit would open with the appropriate substances and under the guidance of appropriate masters of trance.
 “Wherever I travel I lose or I win.” (source)Graeme Allwright

 Micha gave me two sons Loïc and Alexis – now skilled web specialists – whose help was most valuable and still is.
 Thank you again and again my dear sons.
 Randoms of life made me work on French TV – ORTF time.
 Then I joined the press for children.
 I learned my work of publisher of comics art, before starting my own business, Echo Vision, corporate communication using mainly comics.
 What really matters to me is the inner adventure, mind and spirit rally.
 Throughout my life, I have never ceased to accumulate experiences and discoveries in many different fields, all linked with paranormal activities and spirituality.